-A bachelor's programme alone will not cover all the expertise demanded by the job market.
-With a master’s degree in civil and constructional engineering you will be better prepared for the needs and changes in the job market.
-The civil and constructional engineering programme have two specialications, structural engineering and environmental engineering.
+A bachelor’s programme alone will not cover all the expertise demanded by the job market.
+With a master’s degree in Civil and Structural Engineering, you will be better prepared for the needs and changes in the job market.
+The master's programme has two specializations, Civil Engineering and Structural Engineering.
 You will be capable of finding new and more environmentally friendly solutions and using new materials to improve the efficiency of building operations, both on land and offshore.
-Furthermore, the programme provides courses in urban planning, road construction, water and wastewater treatment.
-There is a demand for graduate civil engineers with this technical background, both from the industry and public administration.
-Frequent contact with the industry will be central part of the programme.
+Furthermore, the programme provides courses in Civil Engineering with courses such as urban planning, road construction, water and wastewater treatment.
+There is a demand for graduate Civil and Structural Engineers with this technical background, both from the industry and public administration.
+Frequent contact with the industry will be a central part of the programme.

 What do you learn?

 The study program will give graduates high expertise in Civil and Structural Engineering.
 The program will emphasize knowledge of new materials and solutions.
 The teaching will reflect the wide range of professions graduates can work within, ranging from traditional construction companies to equipment manufacturing for offshore operations.
 The program focuses on sustainable development.
 Candidates shall understand the environmental consequences given by the choice of structural systems and materials, and through conscious planning of systems for the management, operation, and maintenance.